 Liberating tale of a music score salesmen who goes on the lam.
 Characters regularly break out in song, miming 30s hits.
 Part of a trilogy, in a way, with The Singing Detective (40s music) and Lipstick on Your Collar (50s music), although this one is the rawest, most uplifting and — the delight of Potter (like Pinter) — the most morally surprising.
 The US remake with Steve Martin was alright — worth watching for some of Christopher Walken’s greatest dancing — but for Gawd’s sake start here.

-Other Potter highlights include Brimstone and Treacle (the original Play for Today version), Blue Remembered Hills, his adaptation of The Mayor of Casterbridge and his final interview with Melvyn Bragg.
+Other Potter highlights include Brimstone and Treacle (the original Play for Today version), the extraordinary Blue Remembered Hills, his adaptation of The Mayor of Casterbridge and his moving final interview with Melvyn Bragg.

 71: Python, Monty.
 Monty Python’s Flying Circus (particularly series I & II).